notaryproject/specifications/specs/signature-envelope-cose.md

 Note: The above examples are represented using the [extended CBOR diagnostic notation](https://datatracker.ietf.org/doc/html/rfc8152#appendix-C).

 - **[`alg`](https://datatracker.ietf.org/doc/html/rfc8152#section-3.1)** (*int*): This REQUIRED parameter (label `1`) defines which signing algorithm was used to generate the signature.
-The signature algorithm of the signing key (first certificate in `x5chain`) is the source of truth, and during signing the value of `alg` MUST be set corresponding to signature algorithm of the signing key using [this mapping](#supported-alg-header-values) that lists the Notary Project signature allowed subset of `alg` values supported by COSE.
+The signature algorithm of the signing key (first certificate in `x5chain`) is the source of truth, and during signing the value of `alg` MUST be set corresponding to signature algorithm of the signing key using [this mapping](#supported-alg-header-values) that lists the Notary signature allowed subset of `alg` values supported by COSE.
 Similarly verifier of the signature MUST match `alg` with signature algorithm of the signing key to mitigate algorithm substitution attacks.
 - **[`crit`](https://datatracker.ietf.org/doc/html/rfc8152#section-3.1)** (*array of int/tstr*): This REQUIRED parameter (label `2`) lists the header parameters that implementations MUST understand and process.
 It MUST only contain parameters apart from integer labels in the range of 0 to 8.
 This header MUST contain `io.cncf.notary.signingScheme` which is a required critical header, and optionally contain `io.cncf.notary.authenticSigningTime` and `io.cncf.notary.expiry` if these critical headers are present in the signature.
 - **[`content type`](https://datatracker.ietf.org/doc/html/rfc8152#section-3.1)** (*tstr*): The REQUIRED parameter content type (label `3`) is used to declare the media type of the secured content (the payload).
 The supported value is `application/vnd.cncf.notary.payload.v1+json`.
 - **`io.cncf.notary.signingScheme`** (*tstr*, critical): This REQUIRED header specifies the [Notary Project Signing Scheme](./signing-scheme.md) used by the signature.
 Supported values are `notary.x509` and `notary.x509.signingAuthority`.